What Is a Pitched Roof?

 Usability: Barns.
 It is quite suitable for barns that it is even called a barn roof.
 It is even used in residential construction.

-Gambrel roof truss can be spanned for over 30 metres.
+Gambrel roof truss can be spanned for over 30 meters.

 28. Inverted Roof